LandingJobs/LandingJobs-api/README.md

 The API token can be found in the Settings section of the user Dashboard (after signing in to http://landing.jobs).

+Companies and Job Offers endpoints do not require authentication.

 Pagination
 ==========